beobservable/p5js-esbuild-typescript/README.md

-To account for different versions of node, this project uses [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm#installing-and-updating) to account for a specific version of node.
+To account for different versions of node, this project uses [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm#installing-and-updating) to target a specific version of node.
 The version of node installed and tested is currently 16.19.1.

 Alright, let's get started!